gh835470669/DeepNaviDataset/README.md

 # DeepNaviDataset
 Indoor Navigation Dataset
-Use image and geomagnetism to regress localization and ortientaion
+Use image and geomagnetism to regress location and orientaion

-We are preparing the dataset......
+We are preparing the dataset